 If that’s the case, in most states, that will cause the motorcyclist to receive less compensation from the driver of the car for injuries and damages caused during the accident.

 In some states, the motorcyclist’s behavior could bar recovery altogether.

 Motorcycle Lane Splitting

-One of the common causes of motorcycles that’s unique to motorcyclists is lane splitting.
+One of the common causes of motorcycles that are unique to motorcyclists is lane splitting.

 Lane splitting occurs when a motorcycle drives between two lanes of stopped or slowly moving cars, usually in traffic jams.

 Lane splitting is a common cause of motorcycle accidents due to several factors:

 - The proximity of the cars to the motorcycle

 - The reduced space the motorcycle has to maneuver, and